 Despite half the U.S. population living on the coasts, I don’t know many if any early retirement bloggers or people living off investment income in areas like San Francisco, LA, Boston or NYC.
 As a result, I sometimes feel like I’m on an island.
 It’s more fun to have a tribe.

 As a father now with rising costs to cover and a spouse who is an amazing full-time mom, I need to focus more on monetizing this site going forward.
-I’ve been way too lackadaisical about generating revenue due to our sufficient retirement income and my desire to only write about things that interest me.
+I’ve been way too lackadaisical about generating revenue.
+My desire has been to only write about things that interest me.

 All told, I’m sure I’ve left at least $1 million on the table by being so carefree with this site.
 It’s time to be more selfish for my family.